pacphi/spring-ai-converse/README.md

 * [x] Interfaces and abstract implementations for conversations (speech to text, inquiry, and text to speech)
 * Support for speech to text using
-  * [ ] to be identified open-source alternative LMM models/services
+  * [ ] to be identified open-source alternative LLM models/services
 * Support for text to speech using
   * [x] [ElevenLabs API](https://elevenlabs.io/docs/api-reference/text-to-speech/convert)
   * [ ] [Parler TTS](https://huggingface.co/ecyht2/parler-tts-mini-v1-GGUF)